SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 # Accounting Error vs Cash Flow: A Lemonade Stand Fable

-Your niece, Sandy, has set up a lemonade stand.
+Your nephew, Tommy, has set up a lemonade stand.
 It seems to be doing great.
 At the end of the week, you ask how business is going.

-"I'm barely surviving!" she says.
+"I'm barely surviving!" he says.

 "How so?
 I saw a long line around the block when I stopped by" you reply.

-Sandy, furious, pulls a single dollar bill out of her pocket.
-She begins her rant:
+Tommy, furious, pulls a single dollar bill out of his pocket.
+He begins his rant:

 > I talked to my accountant and here's where I stand.
 I sold 100 cups of lemonade for $1 each, so have $100 in income.